As Community COVID-19 Cases Rise, Renown is Prepared

 Renown Health is the region’s largest, locally owned and governed, not-for-profit integrated healthcare network serving Nevada, Lake Tahoe and northeast California.
 With a diverse workforce of more than 7,000 employees, Renown has fostered a longstanding culture of excellence, determination and innovation.
 The organization comprises a trauma center, two acute care hospitals, a children’s hospital, a rehabilitation hospital, a medical group and urgent care network, and the region’s largest, locally owned not-for-profit insurance company, Hometown Health.
 Renown’s institute model addresses social determinants of health and includes: Child Health, Behavioral Health & Addiction, Healthy Aging and Health Innovation.
 Clinical institutes include: Cancer, Heart and Vascular Heath, Neurosciences and Robotic Surgery.
 Renown is currently enrolling participants in the world’s largest community-based genetic population health study, the Healthy Nevada Project® .
 For more information, visit renown.org.

 Media Advisory - Video and Photo Opportunity: As Community COVID-19 Cases Rise, Renown Re-Erects Deployable Medical Structure Outside Regional Medical Center Emergency DepartmentTent serves as respiratory illness evaluation and screening center.
-WHAT: A Temporary Deployable Medical Structure is...Read More
+WHAT: A Temporary Deployable Medical Structure is being erected outside the Renown Regional Emergency Department as another way to screen and evaluate community members...Read More